New Zealand Study Visa: Step-by-Step Guide for Indian Students 2026

 Step 4: Submit Your Visa Application

 Visit the official Immigration New Zealand website and apply online.
-Upload your documents and pay the visa fee—approximately NZD 375 (subject to change by Immigration New Zealand).
+Upload your documents and pay the visa fee—typically ranges from NZD 375 to NZD 430, depending on your application location and additional service charges (subject to change).

 Step 5: Biometrics and Medicals